-When: Monday, November 27 (section 01) or Wednesday November 29 (sections H1 & W1)
+When: Monday May 6 (section 01) or Wednesday May 8 (sections H1 & W1)

-What: A chance to share knowledge of the elements with your classmates and the MHCC community
+What: A chance to share knowledge with your classmates and the MHCC community

-Who: Everyone enrolled in CH 221 (All Sections)
+Who: Everyone enrolled in CH 223 (All Sections)

 What topic should I pick?
-For CH 221, the topic will be elements.
-Pick an element you find interesting and write a report on the topic.
-Since there are over 100 elements, every student must pick a different element.
-Reserve your element with Dr. Russell using the online form at http://mhchem.org/cp221
+For CH 223, the topic will be a topic in science that interests you.
+Find a research-quality scientific topic to investigate and complete a report on the topic.
+All topics must be approved by Dr. Russell using the online form at http://mhchem.org/cp223 writing the paper?

-Once your element has been chosen, begin researching interesting information on the element using the library, internet, etc. You will be preparing a paper on the element and presenting your work to the class in a short (five minute) presentation.
+Once your topic has been approved and reserved, begin researching interesting information on the topic using the library, internet, etc. You will be preparing a paper on your topic and presenting your work to the class in a short (five minute) presentation.

-If you need to change your class presentation topic after the fourth week of class for any reason you will be penalized 20 points; hence, it's best to reserve an element early and start researching promptly.
-Also, if you still have not reserved an element by the end of the sixth week, you will be penalized 20 points for tardiness.
+If you need to change your class presentation topic after the second week of class for any reason you will be penalized 20 points; hence, it's best to reserve a topic early and start researching promptly.
+Also, if you still have not reserved a topic by the end of the third week, you will be penalized 20 points for tardiness.

-What should I know when writing the paper?
-Prepare a paper that is at least five full pages of text on your reserved element.
-Diagrams, pictures. and other graphics are wonderful, but you will need five full pages of writing for complete credit.
+What should I know when Prepare a paper that is at least five full pages of text on your reserved topic.
+Diagrams, pictures, and other graphics are wonderful, but you will need five full pages of writing for complete credit.